Eupolymnia nebulosa

-Eupolymnia nebulosa is a species of sedentary marine polychaete worm in the Terebellidae family.
+Eupolymnia nebulosa is a species of sedentary marine polychaete worm in the family Terebellidae.
 It builds a tube of slime under stones or large shells on soft substrates on the lower shore and down to depths of about 500 metres.

 Description

 The tube built by E. nebulosa can be up to twenty-five centimeters long.
 The soft body is up to seventeen centimeters long, broadest in the front, tapering, yellowish or orange with white markings.
 The body is divided into about one hundred segments, seventeen of which have bristles growing out of small warts.
 There is a crown of numerous long, pinkish thread-like tentacles which writhe sinuously even when broken off.
 There are many eye spots on the dorsal surface and laterally behind the tentacles.
 There are three pairs of branched red gills on segments 2 to 4 and there are lateral lobes on the same segments.
 There are 14 to 15 ventral shields on the thorax and there are chaetae on all the segments from 4 onwards.